Posted July 25, 2018

 - Simplicity and Clarity

-- A common criticism that had very practical operational challenges was how STIX v1 could allow vendors and organizations to create different representations for effectively the same Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat..
+- A common criticism that had very practical operational challenges was how STIX v1 could allow vendors and organizations to create different representations for effectively the same threat intelligence.
 This resulted in lack of interoperability and effective use of the intelligence without significant development to map them to a consistent model.
 With STIXv2, efforts have been made to reduce variability across implementations where there is only one way to do something.